A look at Donald Trump's first 100 days.

-Andrew Bernier joins KJZZ as the Senior Field Correspondent for Science and Innovation with more than a decade of academic and professional experience in scientific research, instruction and broadcasting.
+Andrew Bernier, Ph.D., is the Senior Field Correspondent for Science and Innovation at KJZZ with more than a decade of academic and professional experience in scientific research, instruction and broadcasting.

 Bernier came to Phoenix in 2008 as part of the Teach for America program to teach middle school science in Glendale.
 During that time he earned his Master’s degree in Secondary Education focused on Science Instruction at Arizona State University.
 Bernier also holds standard teaching certificates in General Science, Biology, New and Emerging Technologies and Agriculture.
 To continue his radio experience, he volunteered as an on-air host and program director for the online community station radiophoenix.org.

 Bernier then became the Sustainability Instructor at The Center for Research in Engineering, Science and Technology (CREST), a magnet school.
 He wrote, designed and launched the first comprehensive sustainability program for public high school students in the country.